 There’s nothing like the glow and warmth from a fire to cozy up an outdoor oasis.

 It not only adds ambience, but it allows you to enjoy your spaces even on those days or evenings when the temps are a little cooler.

 Light your way.

-Just as in interior spaces, lighting adds another level of interest to your design, adds a nice glow and, of course, helps you to see when you’re just not quite ready to move indoors even though the sun has already set.
+Just as in interior spaces, lighting adds another level of interest to your design and, of course, helps you to see when you’re just not quite ready to move indoors even though the sun has already set.

 Whether you actually plant flowers in the ground, or just use potted and hanging plants, they’re always a good idea.

 Just like textiles, they add another layer of color, texture, and interest and help to soften the space.

 What are some ways that you’ve made your outdoor spaces more inviting?